KaramDevX/Python-Basics/README.md

 ## Hi there 👋
+I am currently working on learning the basics of python, this repo holds problem sets which I used to practice the basics (Loops, Functions, Dictionaries, Classes etc.)

+My goal is to become a data-driven AI engineer.
+Planning to move on to SQL once I am done with python.

 <!--
 **khamad21/khamad21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.